Azure-Samples/operator-insights-data-ingestion/README.md

 ## Getting Started

+Read this README then explore the samples directory: [samples](samples).

 ### Prerequisites

-For all of the samples, you will need:
+For all of the samples, you need:

 - TODO
 - An Azure Entra identity to use to run the sample.
 The identity must have at least the _Key Vault Secrets User_ role on the managed key vault associated with your data product.